Exactly Robust Kernel Principal Component Analysis: Abstract

 \section{Abstract}

-We propose a novel method called robust kernel principal component analysis (RKPCA) to decompose a partially corrupted matrix as a sparse matrix plus a high or full-rank matrix whose columns are drawn from a nonlinear low-dimensional latent variable model.
-RKPCA can be applied to many problems such as noise removal and subspace clustering and is so far the only unsupervised nonlinear method robust to sparse noises.
-We also provide theoretical guarantees for RKPCA.
-The optimization of RKPCA is challenging because it involves nonconvex and indifferentiable problems simultaneously.
-We propose two nonconvex optimization algorithms for RKPCA: alternating direction method of multipliers with backtracking line search and proximal linearized minimization with adaptive step size.
-Comparative studies on synthetic data and nature images corroborate the effectiveness and superiority of RKPCA in noise removal and robust subspace clustering.
+Robust principal component analysis (RPCA) can recover low-rank matrices when they are corrupted by sparse noises.
+In practice, many matrices are, however, of high-rank and hence cannot be recovered by RPCA.
+We propose a novel method called robust kernel principal component analysis (RKPCA) to decompose a partially corrupted matrix as a sparse matrix plus a high or full-rank matrix with low latent dimensionality.
+RKPCA can be applied to many problems such as noise removal and subspace clustering and is still the only unsupervised nonlinear method robust to sparse noises.
+Our theoretical analysis shows that, with high probability, RKPCA can provide high recovery accuracy.
+The optimization of RKPCA involves nonconvex and indifferentiable problems.
+We propose two nonconvex optimization algorithms for RKPCA.
+They are alternating direction method of multipliers with backtracking line search and proximal linearized minimization with adaptive step size.
+Comparative studies in noise removal and robust subspace clustering corroborate the effectiveness and superiority of RKPCA.

 }

 \IEEEdisplaynontitleabstractindextext